Rolandisimo/blog/articles/10-i-should-know-this.md

 What kind of dynamic do you think that creates in the relationship?

-Now, the other approach is compassione.
+Now, the other approach is compassion.

 If I'm ready and brave enough to be kind and vulnerable then to the phrase "I am stupid" the response can be - What makes you stupid?
 Here's an example conversation: